 Coping with the expectation of perfection during the winter holidays can be a real challenge for many people.
 It can be especially challenging for people already coping with the heartbreak of infertility.
 Two clinical psychologists who specialize in helping people with fertility issues offer these six tips for coping with the holiday merriment that seems impossible to escape.

 Dr. Ariadna Cymet Lanski and Dr. Marie Davidson, both clinical psychologists at the Fertility Centers of Illinois, know the holidays can be isolating, sad, and discouraging for couples experiencing infertility.
-In so many ways, children are the focus of many holiday festivities but these techniques for coping with the infertility holiday blues can help make the season more pleasant.
+Although in so many ways, children are the focus of many holiday festivities, these techniques for coping with the infertility holiday blues can help make the season more pleasant.

-Acknowledge the anger and frustration, too.
+Stuffing emotions is never a good way to endure grief.
+Acknowledge the sadness as well as the anger and frustration, too.
 Holding emotions inside is mentally draining and can lead to the feeling of alienation.
 Express these very valid emotions instead of struggling with them alone.

 The holidays tend to bring people into our lives we don’t see much during the rest of the year.
 Baby questions are likely to arise and so are baby announcements.
 Anticipate baby-related conversations and have an answer ready when the inevitable occurs.